meta-web/meta-web/pages/01_Manifesto/05_Use_cases.md

 ### Web services

 As I mentioned in META API section - web services and applications are communicating together more a more.
-Many people is saying that we are in API economy era.
+Many people are saying that we are in API economy era.
 Also microservices are becoming very popular.
 META Web can provide effective solution for service integration.

 ### Internet of Things (IoT) and embedded devices